 Discover our agriculture and farming resources

-- LONG SEASON is an extremely flexible, persistent, long-term ley that can be both cut and grazed as required
+- Extremely flexible, persistent, long-term ley that can be both cut and grazed as required

 LONG SEASON is a mixture designed for just that, an extended grass growing season.
 Owing to the continual production from the mixture, there are several options available for cutting.